 Security Providers exist to encrypt the data at rest (the information stored on the database) using a key shared on every Remote Desktop Manager instance.
-This way, an attacker need to compromise the database and the security provider in order to compromise the data.
+This way, an attacker would need to compromise the database as well as the security provider to compromise the data.

 - Shared passphrase: Encrypts the data using a password stored on each Remote Desktop Manager instances.
 The v3 uses a more secure hashing algorithm than the v2.

 - Certificate: Encrypts the data using the private key of a certificate installed on each workstation.
 The v2 uses a more secure encryption algorithm.